bootphon/phonemizer/paper/paper.md

 # Acknowledgements

 We are thankful to Alex Cristia who initiated this project and to Emmanuel Dupoux for his support and advices.
-We also tha the package users for their bug reports and features requests.
+We also thank the package users for their bug reports and features requests.
 This work is funded by the European Research Council (ERC-2011-AdG-295810 BOOTPHON), the Agence Nationale pour la Recherche (ANR-17-EURE-0017 Frontcog, ANR-10-IDEX-0001-02 PSL, ANR-19-P3IA-0001 PRAIRIE